rodekruis/IBF-system/services/IBF-pipeline-rainfall/README.md

 remove container (to be able to recreate with same name): docker rm -f ibf-pipeline-rainfall
 ```

 2. All other scripts are summarized in runPipeline.py (as it will be run daily).
-Test it through:
+Test it (from within Docker container) through:

 ```
 python3 runPipeline.py
 ```

-3. Cronjob: locally, you probably don't want to run this automatically every day.
-If you want to, copy the cron command in /docker-compose.yml and replace the last line of /services/IBF-pipeline/Dockerfile with it.